CesarHuertaUADY/Proyecto_Fundamentos_IS/Requirements/README.md

 - NFR004: The application will send messages to the user's e-mail in case of need for identify confirmation and system error.
 - NFR005: Support videos can only be played with internet or mobile data.

+## New
+### Functional requirements
+- FR001: The user will be able to choose a basic or intermediate algebra topic available and the level of difficulty of the exercises: 1, 2 or 3.

+- FR002: The system will provide the procedure of each exercise.
+- FR003: The system will provide 7 videos for each available theme.
+- FR004: The system will receive updates and download them automatically.
+- FR005: The system will notify the user that it has received an update, as well as the changes included in it.
+### Non-functional requirements
+- NFR001: All users will be granted access to use the application without needing an account.

+- NFR002: The application will only be available for use in Spanish language.
+- NFR003: The exercises will be available even without an Internet connection.
+- NFR004: Videos can only be played with internet or mobile data.
+- NFR005: The system will allow developers to modify it in the form of updates.